rbezemer/universe-social/README.md

-# Getting Started with Create React App
+# Universe Social A sample React App Twitter Clone

+## Getting Started
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+pull the source and run the following from the source directory

+### `npm install`

+then you can host the project locally by running the following:

 ### `npm start`